thaongan251/DLP-accreditation/README.md

 **14) In which of the following ways do serverless compute resources differ from classic compute resources within the Databricks Lakehouse Platform?
 Select two responses.**

 - [ ] They are always running and reserved for a single, specific customer when needed
-- [ ] They result in lower costs by not overprovisioningThey are located within the cloud
+- [ ] They result in lower costs by not overprovisioning
+- [ ] They are located within the cloud
-- [ ] They exist within the Databricks cloud accountThey exist within the customer cloud account
+- [ ] They exist within the Databricks cloud account
+- [ ] They exist within the customer cloud account

 _Multiple Choice_